 The German term `stormtrooper`, later used to describe elite units in both Allied and Axis armies in WW2, was coined as a nickname for the Canadian Corps.

 The Hundred Days Offensive, the biggest successful drive made by the Allies during WW1, is generally called Canada`s Hundred Days, because during this time, the 4 divisions of the Canadian Corps, roughly 100 000 men, defeated 47 divisions of the German army, more than a million soldiers.

 There was a legend during the war that Canadians were immune to chlorine gas.
 This is because, during the Battle of Ypres, the first use of chlorine, a chemistry student was in the Canadian line, and recognized the scent.
 He shouted at everyone to piss on their handkerchiefs and hold them over their faces, because urine neutralizes chlorine.
 The English and French retreated, and the Canadians held the line until the gas dissipated and reinforcements arrived.

-Vimy Ridge was considered untakeable, and the French, English, and the Americans had all failed.
+Vimy Ridge was considered untakeable because when the French and English tried to storm it, they had all failed.
 To win, General Currie had his men practice the maneuvers necessary to take the ridge for a week beforehand.
+Soldiers were given maps and told of objectives, a move previously nonexistent due to the fear of spies.
 In the first battle that the Canadian Corps fought all four units together as a force, they took the untakeable.
-The victory is largely credited as the day Canada became a nation of Canadians, rather than a colony with delusions of grandeur.
+The victory is largely credited as the day Canada became a nation of Canadians, rather than a ragtag group of Quebecois and English colonials.
 There is now a big honking memorial on the site.